yallie/pg_global_temp_tables/README.md

 # Assembling the pieces together

-The rest of the job is straighforward:
+The rest of the job is straightforward:

 * check if the given temporary table exists
 * rename the existing temporary table to avoid the conflict with the view
 * generate temporary table definition as returned by the query above